caseywatts/caseywatts.github.io/book/all-chapters.md

-# Modeling The Brain
+# Introduction

-You are about to learn how to "debug your brain", making yourself happier and more effective.
-You will end up with a systems-thinking way to view yourself, a mental model of your mind. <!-- #content: define systems thinking.
+You are about to learn how to "debug your brain," making yourself happier and more effective.
+You will end up with a mental model of your mind, and techniques to help adjust how it works. <!-- #content: define systems thinking.
 I do later, should I pull it forward, or punt using this term right away? -->

-There are activities at the end of some sections --- you will learn the most if you actually do these.
+Each chapter covers one major concept:
+1. "Modeling the Brain" introduces a discrete mental model of how your mind works, especially around thoughts and emotions.
+2. "Cognitive Behavioral Therapy" (CBT) introduces the principles of this most commonly used talk therapy, which are leveraged in this book.
+3. "Introspection and Inputs" covers how to become more aware of automatic thoughts and feelings, experiences and other inputs to your system.
+4. "Experience Processing," covers specific techniques you can use to put your experiences into words.
+This helps you understand them more deeply, and opens the way for you to think about your responses to them?
+5. "Validation" covers techniques you can use to help someone feel like their experiences are valid and understandable, which is critical to dealing with them effectively.
+6. "Cognitive Restructuring" covers the most common unhelpful thought patterns, and how to counter them.
+This is the core idea of CBT.

+This book is written to be read in order, with each section building on the last.
+Each chapter is also written such that you can return to one later as a reference for yourself.
+You will learn the most if you can integrate these lessons into your life early and often.
+Each chapter has activities at the end to help make this easier.

 Who is writing this?
 Hi, I'm Casey!
 I studied neurobiology at Yale University.
-I am a co-author on a few neurobiology papers  [^caseypapers].
-I have also worked in software development for 10 years.
+I am a co-author on a few neurobiology papers[^caseypapers], and I have also worked in software development for 10 years.
+This book brings together two of my passions: psychology and software development.

 [^caseypapers]: @maddoxNaturallyoccurringHistoneAcetyltransferase2013; @maddoxP300CBPHistone2013; @maddoxDNAMethyltransferaseActivity2014

 ## Goals

 Do you want to be a happier and more effective person?
 Of course you do!

 The brain debugging techniques in this book will help you choose the best response for a given situation.
-This is especially difficult when you are experience a _downward spiral_, where you just feel worse and worse.
+This is especially difficult when you are experiencing a _downward spiral_, where you just feel worse and worse.
 Downward spirals often happen in high-stakes or emotional situations. <!-- #content define downward spiral here, earlier instead of later? "where you might enter a downward spiral?" -->

 These techniques will help you understand yourself better, will help you understand other people better, and will help you communicate your mental state more clearly as well.
 They can even help you understand other perspectives more readily and quickly.